 What makes for the perfect home office?
 Home business guru Emma Jones gives some tips.

-1. Make some space – you’ll work much better if you have dedicated office space.
+You’ll work much better if you have dedicated office space.
 That way, you can work without distraction, and close the door at the end of the working day.
 This space could be the spare room, the attic or even the garden shed.
 Working at the end of the garden path is becoming increasingly popular and the garden office industry is booming on the back of it.

 Wherever you choose, make sure it has plenty of natural light and decorate it with soft tones of blues and greens as these colours will make a home office, and you, work particularly well.

-2. Furnish – Once you’ve identified the space, whether inside or outside the house, it’s time to furnish it and the two most important pieces of furniture are those you’ll spend most time at – your chair and desk.
+Once you’ve identified the space, whether inside or outside the house, it’s time to furnish it and the two most important pieces of furniture are those you’ll spend most time at – your chair and desk.

 Buy a chair that is designed for computer use and try it out.
 Sitting awkwardly for any length of time will put your body under stress and make you work less efficiently, so make sure your chair is fully adjustable.
 Ideally, your feet should be flat on the floor and your back straight.
 Getting this right will make working from home so much more comfortable.